makenew/pypackage/README.rst

 - Publishing to PyPI_.
 - Secure dependency management with Poetry_.
-- Linting with Pylint_.
-- Uncompromising code formatting with Black_.
+- Extremely fast Python linting and code formatting with Ruff_.
 - pytest_ helps you write better programs.
 - Code coverage reporting with Codecov_.
 - Fully automated version management and package publishing with semantic-release__.